Joice Toyota Mendes: Early life and education

 Joice Toyota Mendes was born in São Bernardo do Campo, Brazil.
 She studied Electrical Engineering at the Polytechnic School of the University of São Paulo (USP) from 2002 to 2006.
 During her undergraduate studies, she was involved with junior enterprise initiatives and served as president of the Federation of Junior Enterprises of the State of São Paulo (FEJESP).

 After completing her engineering degree, she furthered her education at Stanford University in the United States.
-Between 2013 and 2015, she earned an MBA and a Master’s in Education.
+Between 2013 and 2015, she earned an MBA and a Master's in Education.
 During her time at Stanford, she was an Education Pioneers Graduate School Fellow with Teach For America and became an alumna of the Lemann Center for Educational Entrepreneurship and Innovation in Brazil at the Stanford Graduate School of Education.

 Career

 Early professional experience

 During her undergraduate studies, Joice worked as a consultant with Poli Júnior.
-Following this, she served as the CEO of FEJESP (from July 2003 to December 2005), managing a federation of 30 junior enterprises in the state of Sao Paulo.
+Following this, she served as the CEO of FEJESP (from July 2003 to December 2005), managing a federation of 30 junior enterprises in the state of São Paulo.
 She worked later as a Case Team Leader at Bain & Company from February 2009 to January 2013, where she led project teams in sectors including aviation, agribusiness, financial services, and education policy.
 As part of her work in education, she served as a consultant to the Secretariat of Education of the State of Amazonas in 2011.
 Years later, in 2019, Gedeão Amorim, who was Secretary of Education of Amazonas at the time of her consultancy work, was convicted on corruption charges.